USEPA/workshops/lessons/data_in_r.md

 - [Exercise 2.1](#exercise-21)
 - [Exercise 2.2](#exercise-22)

-##Data types and data structures in R
+## Data types and data structures in R
 *Borrowed liberally from Jenny Bryan's [course materials on r](http://www.stat.ubc.ca/~jenny/STAT545A/quick-index.html) and Karthik Ram's [material from the Canberra Software Carpentry R Bootcamp](https://github.com/swcarpentry/2013-10-09-canberra).
 Anything good is because of Jenny and Karthik.
 Mistakes are all mine.*

 Remember that everything in R is an object.
 With regards to data, those objects have some specific characteristics that help R (and us) know what kind of data we are dealing with and what kind of operations can be done on that data.
-This stuff may be a bit dry, but a basic understanding will help as so much of what we do with analysis has to do with the organization and type of data we have.
+This stuff may be a bit dry, but a basic understanding will help, as so much of what we do with analysis has to do with the organization and type of data we have.
 First, lets discuss the atomic data types.

-###Data types
+### Data types

 There are 6 basic atomic classes: character, numeric (real or decimal), integer, logical, complex, and raw.